chinguyen19/Bioinformatics-projects/Computational_drug_dicovery/README.md

 # Computational Drug Discovery for Acetylcholinesterase Inhibitors

 ## Project Overview
-People with Alzheimer’s have lower levels of acetylcholine, a neurotransmitter crucial for memory.
-The enzyme Acetylcholinesterase (AChE) breaks down acetylcholine, so AChE inhibitors are used to block this action, helping to preserve memory function.
-Current drugs have limits, so this project uses machine learning to identify new, effective inhibitors that could better support patients with Alzheimer’s and similar diseases.
-Indentifying potential AChE inhibitors through computational models provides an efficient way to screen compounds and accelerate drug discovery.
+Alzheimer’s disease is linked to low levels of acetylcholine, a key neurotransmitter for memory.
+Acetylcholinesterase (AChE) inhibitors help preserve memory by blocking the enzyme that breaks down acetylcholine.
+However, existing drugs have limitations.
+This project leverages machine learning to identify potential AChE inhibitors, enabling faster and more efficient drug discovery.
+By analyzing bioactivity data and predicting potent compounds, this approach streamlines early-stage screening for Alzheimer’s treatments.

 ## Objectives

-- **Data Extraction**: Retrieve bioactivity data related to AChE from the ChEMBL database.
+- **Data Extraction**: Retrieve bioactivity data (e.g. IC50, molecular weight, number of H donors/acceptors,..) related to AChE from the ChEMBL database.
-- **Data Preprocessing**: Clean, preprocess, and transform chemical data to be model-ready.
+- **Data Preprocessing**: Clean, preprocess, and transform chemical data (in Molar units) to be model-ready (in linear scale).
-- **Model Training**: Train a machine learning model to classify compounds based on their bioactivity (active or inactive) against AChE.
+- **Model Training**: Train Random Forest Regressor model to classify compounds based on their bioactivity (active or inactive) against AChE.
-- **Model Evaluation**: Assess model performance using relevant metrics.
+- **Model Evaluation**: Assess different tree-based models' performance using relevant metrics (R-squared, Mean square of Error, Time-taken).
-- **Result Interpretation**: Identify potential lead compounds for further experimental validation.
+- **Result Interpretation**: Identify potential features to classify active versus inactive compound, and potential ML predictive model for AChE inibitors.

 ## Dataset